 For Drywood termite control, we may recommend a microwave treatment in combination with one of our non-invasive termite treatment solutions.
-Used with our other local treatment methods using a termiticide or orange oil, this safe, eco-friendly approach to termite control is highly effective.
+Used with our other local treatment methods using a termiticide, this safe, eco-friendly approach to termite control is highly effective.

 Our low-impact but effective, natural termite treatment can be performed while your family is in the home.
 This natural termite control can typically be performed in a short amount of time compared to fumigation and other extreme termite control measures.